metamellow/nft-package/README.md

     - Use hashlips to generate art: (1) download the haslips engine (2) install node_modules (!) these steps can be skipped if using template folder (3) edit the config file (4) add the layer images with correct labeling (5) 'node index.js' to generate
         - how to guide: https://youtu.be/lFDpBmoD62A
         - code: https://github.com/HashLips/hashlips_art_engine
-    - Upload IPFS and metadata: (1) create an api key on nft.storage and enter that into nftup (2) take the images folder from hashlips and drag and drop it into nftup (3) copy CID into hashlips config.js then run 'npx run update_info' (4) upload JSONs into nftup (5) copy CID and double check the files are linked correctly
+    - Upload IPFS and metadata: (1) create an api key on nft.storage and enter that into nftup (2) take the images folder from hashlips and drag and drop it into nftup (3) copy CID into hashlips config.js then run 'npx run update_info' (4) upload JSONs into nftup (5) copy CID and double check the files are linked correctly (**) if having issues running update script, try run via the packageJson
         - how to guide: https://youtu.be/_8c9FJ7W-jE
 2. Write NFT Contracts
     - copy paste the base code